remnrem/luna-doc/docs/ref/spindles-so.md

 In practice, we take values of `DISPERSION` above 2.0 to reflect potentially problematic recordings/patterns of spindle detection, so these don't look too bad.
-Potentially the epochs with more than five spindles may questionable (especially as we did not apply any type of artifact correction prior to detecting spindles):
+Potentially the epochs with more than five spindles may be questionable (especially as we did not apply any type of artifact correction prior to detecting spindles):